azhx/blagoblag/content/drafts/dag-response.rst

 isn't a good idea and that the U.S. government shouldn't pursue it as policy.
 I have no doubt that a frank and honest discussion in 2017 will produce the same outcome.
 But frank and open discussions start with an adherence to facts.

+.. [#] Arguably it began in the 90's with the classification of cryptography as a munition and the Clipper Chip; but that's a debate for another day.

 .. _`U.S. Naval Academy`: https://lawfareblog.com/deputy-attorney-general-rod-rosenstein-remarks-encryption
 .. _`Global Cyber Security Summit`: https://www.justice.gov/opa/speech/deputy-attorney-general-rod-j-rosenstein-delivers-remarks-global-cyber-security-summit